ahmedxtb/msan622/homework1/README.md

 ![IMAGE](hw1-scatter.png)

-For the scatter above, I devided the values of x-axis text by 1000000, and added "(Million Dollars)" to the x-axis titles.
+For the scatter above, I devided the values of x-axis text by 1000000, and added "(Million Dollars)" to the x-axis label.
 I also changed the labels and name of the legend to make it more readable.

 ![IMAGE](hw1-bar.png)